Fabtech Technologies IPO allotment: Check application status, GMP, listing date & more - BusinessToday

 Fabtech Technologies is scheduled to finalize the basis of allotment of its shares on Friday, October 03.
 Bidders will get the messages, alerts or emails for debit of their funds or revocations of their IPO mandate by Weekend or latest by Monday, October 06.
-The biopharma engineering company saw a strong response from the investors.
+The biopharma engineering company saw a weak response from the investors.

 The IPO of Fabtech Technologies was open for bidding between September 29 and October 01, 2025.
 It had offered its shares in the price band of Rs 181-191 per share with a lot size of 75 shares.
 The company raised a total of Rs 230.35 crore from its IPO, which was entirely a fresh share sale of 1,20,60,000 equity shares.